 It is clear in Scripture that we should follow Christ’s example and serve others.
 A true believer will be motivated to give of himself and serve others.
 We want our students to be true followers of Christ and use His example in their lives.
 Therefore, each Middle School student is to volunteer at least 4 hours per quarter and each High School student is at least 6 hours per quarter.
 (Hours from the previous summer may be counted into the present quarter for the first quarter of the school year only.)

-Christian Service Hours form, MUST be turned in to the student’s BIBLE teacher, on the last day of the marking period.
+Christian Service Hours form MUST be turned in to the student’s BIBLE teacher, on the last day of the marking period.
 Completion of Christian Service Hours counts as 25% of the Bible grade.
-It is important to hand in hours by due date to avoid not getting credit for Service.
+It is important to hand in hours by the due date to avoid not getting credit for Service.
 If a student would exceed the 6 hours in a particular quarter, the additional hours cannot be applied to future quarters.
 The idea is to have Christian Service hours in each of the 4 quarters of the school year.
 Please use the reverse side to record the hours that are served.

 Activities that do not qualify for Christian Service Hours: